extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-manifest/README.md

 - If a `content_scripts` entry contains only CSS in development mode, a small JS stub is added to enable HMR of styles.
 - When entrypoints (HTML or script lists) change at runtime, the plugin warns and asks the dev server to restart to avoid inconsistent incremental rebuilds.
 - Public folder convention: files referenced from `public/` (or `/...` which maps to the extension root) are copied to the output root by the special-folders plugin.
 Manifest paths declared as `public/foo.png` are rewritten to `foo.png` in the emitted manifest so browsers can load them from the root.
+For background and sidebar HTML/script entries, Extension.js always emits canonical output paths (see table below), even when the source uses `public/`.
 - Leading `/` in manifest paths is treated as extension root (relative to the directory containing `manifest.json`), not the OS filesystem root.
 This matches industry expectations where `/` denotes public root in web bundles.
 - Early failure: manifest-referenced files (icons, JSON, scripts, HTML) are validated during compilation.
 Missing files cause compilation errors and are logged to stderr before any browser start.